 We do not indicate a detailed time schedule for the streams or functionalities here.
-The first development stream was completed in Spring 2021, the first release of the second stream shall be available in Summer 2021 (along with this version of the handbook) while the second development stream shall mostly be completed until end of 2021.
-Each stream shall be manifested by at least one release of the platform.
+The first development stream was completed in Spring 2021, the first release of the second stream was made available in Summer 2021 (along with this version of the handbook) while the second development stream was mostly completed until end of 2022.
+Each stream is manifested by at least one release of the platform.
 This version of the platform handbook summarizes the state for the second release in the second development stream.
-Although this version adds several new features (dynamic service ensembles, data processing library, container mocking, service test generation, use of semantic lds in AAS), it mainly targets the revision and stabilization of funtions (asynchronous streams, monitoring, web-based UI) as identified during the development of the Hannover Messe 2022 demonstrator [10].
+Although this version adds several new features (dynamic service ensembles, data processing library, container mocking, service test generation, use of semantic lds in AAS, distributed testing and evaluation environment), it mainly targets the revision and stabilization of functions (asynchronous streams, monitoring, web-based UI) as identified during the development of the Hannover Messe 2022 demonstrator [11].
 Many features for the second development stream (initial advanced functions) are completed.
 For security and data protection, a platform service for anonymization is integrated, while data lakes/stores are still in conception.
 Similarly, the data integration and the AI toolkit partially do exist (and their conceptual foundations are still in progress) but are currently not (completely) integrated.
 Adaptive services, e.g., runtime parameterization or switching between compatible service alternatives was already introduced with version 0.3.0 of the platform.